ckirksey3/lane-detection-with-opencv/README.md

 ![Image of Processed Lane](result.png)

 This Udacity project uses computer vision to label the lanes in a driving video, calculate the curvature of the lane, and estimate the distance of the vehicle from the center of the lane.
-The rest of the project writeup can be accessed in [PDF](P1.pdf) or the the [Jupyter notebook.](P1.ipynb)
+The rest of the project writeup can be accessed via [PDF](P1.pdf) or [Jupyter notebook.](P1.ipynb)

 Steps
 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.